 - What You Need to Know About Vimeo

 - Vimeo Features

 - How Vimeo Compares to Other Live Streaming Video Providers

 A group of filmmakers launched the video-sharing website Vimeo in 2004.
-The creaters were looking for a way to share videos with friends.
+The creators were looking for a way to share videos with friends.
 The service soon grew in popularity, serving as an early competitor to YouTube.
 Soon, however, Vimeo pivoted to focus on the creative market.
 Today, Vimeo is a video-on-demand platform whose users are comprised mostly of filmmakers, graphic designers, artists, and more.
 Vimeo offers a basic plan with highly limited disk space for free.
 For users with greater needs, Business plans are available that offer more storage space and features at an additional cost.
 However, these plans include VOD only.
 On September 26th, 2017, news broke that Vimeo was acquiring Livestream.
-The new “Vimeo Live” service that comes from acquiring Livestream is priced separately from the on-demand video service, and includes live streaming.
+The new “Vimeo Live” service that comes from acquiring Livestream is priced separately from the on-demand video service and includes live streaming.

 Vimeo Vying in the OTT Marketplace

 Vimeo now also offers an OTT service for media businesses that are launching their own streaming service.
 Like Livestream before it, Vimeo is positioning itself as an upscale video streaming provider.
 This type of move is familiar to those who follow the online video industry.
 In early 2016, IBM purchased live streaming video provider UStream for around $130 million.
 Since then, the division has changed its name to IBM Cloud Video and has moved to position itself as an enterprise video platform with higher pricing.
 With that context in mind, let’s explore what more you need to know about Vimeo.

 Any business that is considering Vimeo as a live streaming video provider needs to know a number of things.
 The two most important considerations are: